LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSCollaborationA]] - Intellectual property is wasteful and threatens our planet
 - [[MMSCommuniA]] - Original intentions behind mostly.mutual.studio (also *My Marble Sharings*)
 - [[MMSCommuniB]] - How I want to structure my week to reduce digital stimulation
+- [[MMSContrastSimpleAndComplexSystems]] - Moving from simple systems to living systems language
 - [[MMSDigitalComA]] - Communicating about communication between friends
 - [[MMSFinanceVisual]] - Most of the international transactions on this planet are not tied to any real valuable thing
 - [[MMSHealthAutopoiesis]] - No Title